 Wed 12 Jun 2019

 3. Be reliable.
 This might seem like an obvious one, but it is so easy to get caught up in a busy working day and get behind on the jobs you had set out to do.
 Making an extra effort to arrive at a customer’s house at the time you agreed will avoid any disappointment from customers who have planned their day accordingly.
-At the same time, if you are running late or cannot make it then make sure you let the customer know via text message or phone call.
+At the same time, if you are running late or cannot make it then be sure to let the customer know via text message or phone call.
 They will appreciate being kept in the loop as it could affect their plans for the day.

 5. Don’t forget the Admin.
 When you have your own company, there is a lot of work you need to get done other than just window cleaning.
 These tasks can feel a little unrewarding as you’re not getting paid at the end of it as you do with your window cleaning (hopefully!) however they are crucial in order to run a successful, growing business, and therefore should not be forgotten about.
-These tasks consist of:
+These tasks can consist of:

 - Planning your rounds for the next few weeks